No Bake Cookies are chocolate oatmeal cookies made in a pan then cooled, made with cocoa, oats, and peanut butter in 20 minutes!

 No Bake Cookies are the EASIEST no-bake dessert you’ll make all year, and my go-to when it’s too hot out to turn the stove on and bake cookies.
 They’re soft and chewy, with peanut butter and quick oats mixed with cocoa, sugar, and vanilla extract.
 These are no bake, but they are not no cook so you’re going to need a saucepan to boil the ingredients and a baking sheet to let these cookies cool.

 The BEST part about no bake cookies is how fast they come together, with a total time of under 20 minutes once they’ve cooled.
 Plus you don’t need to worry about preheating the oven when there’s no baking step involved!

-There are two types of oats that I generally see in recipes when I bake, old-fashioned rolled oats and quick cooking oats.
+There are two types of oats that you’ll generally see in recipes when you bake, old-fashioned rolled oats and quick cooking oats.
 Rolled oats are less processed, while quick cooking oats have been flattened, so it takes less time to cook them.
 Usually if you bake with quick cooking oats, you’ll get a softer texture.